Tom's Guide Verdict

 Battery life: 40 hours

 The Samsung Galaxy Watch 4 feels familiar, yet different, and I mean that in the best way possible.
 It looks like a Galaxy Watch, but this iteration is sharper and more sophisticated.
-The software works like Tizen, but the new Google Wear OS platform is pragmatic and precise.
+The software works like Tizen, but the updated Google Wear OS platform is pragmatic and precise.

 Samsung ditched the ‘Active’ branding for its latest lineup, instead pitching a sporty-looking Galaxy Watch 4 as the company’s flagship and a ‘Classic’ version that carries on the luxurious characteristics of last year’s Samsung Galaxy Watch 3.

 The Galaxy Watch 4 packs a 3-in-1 health sensor for measuring heart rate, taking ECGs and reading body composition — it's the first major smartwatch to offer bioelectrical impedance analysis (BIA).
-Do I sense the Apple Watch 7 getting nervous?

 Samsung Galaxy Watch 4 price and availability